dulucas/siMLPe/README.md

 # siMLPe
-Official implementation for our paper **Back to MLP: A Simple Baseline for Human Motion Prediction**.
+Official implementation for our paper **Back to MLP: A Simple Baseline for Human Motion Prediction**, a simple-yet-effective network achieving **SOTA** performance.

 In this paper, we propose a naive MLP-based network for human motion prediction.
 The network consists of only FCs, LayerNorms and Transpose.
 There is no non-linear activation in our network.